DATA-BACKED GUIDE · UPDATED JULY 2026

 How do I budget for a full house renovation?

-Break it down room by room and trade by trade, price each part against the real prices below, then add a contingency of at least ten percent for the surprises older homes always hide.
-That gives you a working budget you can defend rather than a single hopeful number.
+Break it down room by room and trade by trade, price each part against the real prices below, then add a contingency of at least ten percent for the surprises older homes always hide once work starts.
+That gives you a working budget you can defend to a lender or a partner, rather than a single hopeful number picked out of the air.

 What usually blows a renovation budget?

-The hidden work does it, like a rewire, damp treatment, roof repairs or rotten joists found once floors come up.
-These are hard to see when you buy but essential to fix, so build them into the plan before spending on kitchens and decorating.
+The hidden work does it: a rewire, damp treatment, roof repairs or rotten joists found once floors and walls come up.
+These are hard to see when you buy the house but need fixing before anything else, so build them into the plan and the contingency before spending on kitchens and decorating.
+Changing your mind on spec halfway through is the other common cause.

 Do I need permissions for a renovation?

-Cosmetic work usually does not, but structural changes, an extension or a loft conversion often need building regulations sign-off, and some need planning permission too.
-Planning and building regulations are separate approvals, so check both early to avoid delays.
+Cosmetic work usually does not, but structural changes, an extension or a loft conversion often need building regulations sign-off, and some also need planning permission.
+Planning and building regulations are separate approvals with different rules, so check both early, ideally before you book any trades, since waiting on a decision can hold up the whole schedule.